AlessandroChecco/pyspark-tutorial/README.md

 # Pyspark tutorial
 First, we will access the cluster master node and HDFS via SSH.
 User accounts have been created for you to access the master.
-The username is your university username (e.g., li1gd) and your temporary password can be found here: https://docs.google.com/a/sheffield.ac.uk/spreadsheets/d/1kqx9CFG6u7mFGAna5E8Z- NUaFczaZSiFIl3RTsRwppM/edit?usp=sharing

 To use this account, you will need to install PuTTy from the Software Center.
 Then create a new SSH connection to the host bigdata1.sheffield.ac.uk using your username and password.
 After you have changed the password you will need to connect again using your new password.